Key Takeaways

 Insurance Adjusters Weaponize Stereotypes

-The insurance industry's exploitation of rider bias is systematic, not incidental.
-Adjusters are trained to identify and emphasize anything that fits public stereotypes.
-They highlight aftermarket exhaust systems to imply recklessness, describe leather riding gear as evidence of "biker gang" culture, point to the absence of a helmet even though Oklahoma adults can legally ride without one, and characterize the rider's choice of motorcycle (sportbike versus cruiser) as evidence of personality traits relevant to fault.
+Adjusters may identify and emphasize anything that fits public stereotypes.
+They may highlight aftermarket exhaust systems to imply recklessness, describe ordinary riding gear as character evidence, point to the absence of a helmet even though Oklahoma adults can legally ride without one, and characterize the rider's choice of motorcycle as evidence of personality traits relevant to fault.

 These tactics are designed to make the victim feel that a jury would punish them for being a motorcyclist — and to pressure them into accepting a settlement far below their claim's actual value.
 An experienced motorcycle accident attorney recognizes these tactics and refuses to let them drive the negotiation.